helio-training/bh-lesson-3-challenge/README.md

 1. Open up your terminal
 1. cd into the project
 1. Run ```docker-compose up -d```
-1. Go to localhost:3000 to see your project
+1. Go to localhost:3000 to see your